VergillR/docx_builder/README.md

 # DocX Builder

-This is a package for making DocX files with OOXML for Flutter.
+Docx Builder is a Flutter/Dart package for making DocX files with OOXML (Office Open XML).

-You can make .docx files with html+css by simply changing the .html file extension to .docx.
+You can make .docx files with html+css by simply changing the .html file extension to docx.
+Word processors should be able to read this.
+Summernote (and Html Editor on pub.dev) are great ways to generate html code for text.
+This code can then be used as docx file.
+Given the complexity of OOXML, it is logical that using html+css is the preferred way for creating docx files.

 This might not be an option however in some cases, for example:

 - you do not have or want to use html+css
-- you need to be sure the document looks uniform and exactly the way as described (word processors can show unpredictable and different results for the same html file)
+- you need to be sure the document acts and conforms exactly to the official OOXML specification
+- you do not like having to include the image files as separate files next to the docx file
 - you need some features html+css do not offer, e.g. add headers/footers/comments/certain dynamic information like page numbers.

-This package can then be used.
+This package can be used for these edge cases.

 ## Getting started